Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/README.md

-# AWS-Projects-With-CyberSafe
+#AWS-Projects-With-CyberSafe

-This repository contains many hands on projects on AWS services and resources.
+##This repository contains many hands on projects on AWS services and resources.

 ![image](https://user-images.githubusercontent.com/112861600/191002250-a7a8d772-edc1-4209-9f66-db7aeeed9b65.png)
+#AWS BUDGETS

 AWS Budgets is a service use to monitor your AWS costs and usage and take appropriate action.
 Reserved Instances (RIs) or Savings Plans aggregate utilization and coverage metrics can be tracked using AWS Budgets.
 It can be used to establish your monthly cost budget with a fixed target amount to keep track of all costs associated with your account.